-- 1. The organiser must provide a waiting zone of which the area should be minimum 400 m^2 . - 2.
+- The organiser must provide a waiting zone of which the area should be sufficiently large to hold 32 riders and passengers (30 qualified riders and passengers +2 reserve crews), their authorised team staff (3 per rider) and equipment, one motorcycle per rider, TV crews and officials. - 2.
 The waiting zone should be located behind the starting gate area, on a horizontal, hard standing and accessible area and have adequate surface water drainage. - The waiting zone must be fenced to a high standard with a minimum height of approximately 2 m.
 It must provide proper security for the persons who need to be within the confines of this zone.
-There must be strict policing of passes for entry to this zone. - 4.
-The waiting zone must have two security gates to allow competitors to enter and leave the zone easily: - a) An entrance from the paddock giving access to the waiting zone; - b) An entrance from the waiting zone giving access to the starting gate area. - There must be sufficient space at the entrance of the waiting zone for the technical stewards to carry out verifications when the riders, passengers, enter the zone with their equipment and sidecar. - Inside, the waiting zone must be divided into a waiting area and a reserve area.
+There must be strict policing of passes for entry to this zone. - The waiting zone must have two security gates to allow competitors to enter and leave the zone easily: - a) An entrance from the paddock giving access to the waiting zone; - b) An entrance from the waiting zone giving access to the starting gate area. - There must be sufficient space at the entrance of the waiting zone for the technical stewards to carry out verifications when the riders, passengers, enter the zone with their equipment and sidecar. - Inside, the waiting zone must be divided into a waiting area and a reserve area.
 It is recommended that both areas are separated by a low fence. - 7.
-Waiting area: - a) The waiting area must offer 30 separated places for the riders and passengers, their authorised team staff and equipment and one sidecar per rider. - b) The places must be numbered from 1 to 30.

-8. Reserve area:

-- a) The reserve area must offer 2 separated places for the reserve riders and passengers, their authorised team staff and equipment and one sidecar per rider. - b) The reserve places must be indicated by R1 and R2 or 31 and 32. - 9.
+Waiting area: - a) The waiting area must offer 30 separated places for the riders and passengers, their authorised team staff and equipment and one sidecar per rider. - b) The places must be numbered from 1 to 30. - 8.
+Reserve area: - a) The reserve area must offer 2 separated places for the reserve riders and passengers, their authorised team staff and equipment and one sidecar per rider. - b) The reserve places must be indicated by R1 and R2 or 31 and 32. - 9.
 A clock visible to all and showing the official time as indicated by the Chief Timekeeper will be placed at the entrance to the waiting zone. - Smoking is prohibited in the waiting zone.
-"No smoking" signs must be installed at the entrance of the waiting zone, as well as inside the zone. - The organiser must provide fire extinguishing equipment in the waiting zone which must be easily accessible in case of an emergency. - 12.
-Two toilets and two urinals with four places each must be placed in the waiting zone. - The waiting zone must be fully operational as of the time set for the circuit control. - 14.
-It is recommended that all persons in the waiting zone be dressed neatly.
+"No smoking" signs must be installed at the entrance of the waiting zone, as well as inside the zone. - The organiser must provide fire extinguishing equipment in the waiting zone which must be easily accessible in case of an emergency. - Two toilets and two urinals with four places each must be placed in the waiting zone.

+- The waiting zone must be fully operational as of the time set for the circuit control. - It is recommended that all persons in the waiting zone be dressed neatly.
 Team uniforms are encouraged to maintain a professional appearance.
-Please also refer to the FIM Sidecar Motocross World Championship Regulation.
+Please also refer to the FIM SidecarCross World Championship Regulation.

-47.4.7 Starting Gate
+4.7 Starting Gate